 Ph.D.
 Georgia Institute of Technology

 Research interests: Main interests center around employee health and wellness and how organizations respond to these issues.
 Research projects have investigated organizational justice and employee mental health, the adoption of employee substance abuse programs, and the alignment of employer and employee interests to improve behavioral health.
 His work has appeared in publications such as the Academy of Management Journal, the Journal of Applied Psychology, the Journal of Management, Personnel Psychology, and the Journal of Organizational Behavior.

-Courses taught: Compensation and motivation; Human Resource Management
+Courses taught: Compensation and motivation; Leadership and Managing Human Capital

 Spell, C., Bezrukova, K., Haar, J. & Spell, C.J.
 (2011).
 Faultlines, Fairness, and Fighting: A Justice Perspective on Conflict in Diverse Groups.
 Small Group Research, 42, 309-340.